godotengine/godot-docs/classes/class_node.rst

 - void **set_display_folded** **(** :ref:`bool<class_bool>` fold **)**

+Sets the folded state of the node in the Scene dock.

 .. _class_Node_set_filename:

 - void **set_filename** **(** :ref:`String<class_string>` filename **)**

 A node can contain a filename.
 This filename should not be changed by the user, unless writing editors and tools.
-When a scene is instanced from a file, it topmost node contains the filename from where it was loaded.
+When a scene is instanced from a file, its topmost node contains the filename from which it was loaded.

 .. _class_Node_set_name:

 - void **set_name** **(** :ref:`String<class_string>` name **)**

-Sets the name of the ``Node``.
-Name must be unique within parent, and setting an already existing name will cause for the node to be automatically renamed.
+Sets the name of the node.
+The name must be unique within the parent.
+Using an existing name will cause the node to be automatically renamed.

 .. _class_Node_set_network_master: